onzfonz/comp227/src/content/5/en/part5c.md

 We can use the object [screen](https://testing-library.com/docs/queries/about#screen) to access the rendered component.
-We use screen's method [getByText](https://testing-library.com/docs/queries/bytext) to search for an element that has the note content and ensure that it exists:
+We use screen's method [getByText](https://testing-library.com/docs/queries/bytext) to search for an element that has the task content and ensure that it exists:

 ```js
   const element = screen.getByText('Component testing is done with react-testing-library')